Felipe-Razzini/insurance-validator/README.md

 ## Usage
 1. Start the Sinatra server: `ruby app.rb`
 2. Open your web browser and navigate to: `http://localhost:4567`
+3. If you've made changes to the code and they don't seem to be reflected in the application, or if the application is behaving unexpectedly, try stopping the Sinatra server (press `Ctrl+C` in the terminal where the server is running) and starting it again with `ruby app.rb`.

 ## License
 This project is licensed under the MIT License.